 Doctors diagnose CM using imaging tests.
 Medicines may ease some symptoms, such as pain.
 Surgery is the only treatment available to correct or stop the progression of nerve damage.

 NIH: National Institute of Neurological Disorders and Stroke

-  - Chiari Malformation (National Institute of Neurological Disorders and Stroke) - Short Summary
+- Chiari Malformations (National Institute of Neurological Disorders and Stroke)

-  - Chiari Malformation (Nemours Foundation) Also in Spanish
+- Chiari Malformation (For Parents) (Nemours Foundation) Also in Spanish

 - Chiari Malformation: Diagnosis (C&S Patient Education Foundation) - PDF